rowcased/rowcased.github.io/codewars.md

 #### My involvement

 First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn how to code.
 As I began C, I also <a href="https://rowcased.github.io/codewars.html#translator">translated</a> kata into that language.
 With greater proficiency I added more new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
-While advancing through the ranks, I evolved from user to contributor into ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.
+While advancing through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <h2 id="solver"><br>1.
 Problem Solver</h2>
 Signing on with no experience, I had to learn how to learn by studying other coders' solutions, reading their comments, and using tutorials.
 I soon found solving kata in multiple languages offered many invaluable coding insights, as well as how to use documentation to more rapidly learn a new language.